Gender Responsive Budgeting

 Sally Torbert

-Prior to joining IBP, Sally worked as a public sector and governance specialist with expertise in public financial management, service delivery, social accountability, and capacity building.
-She has previously held positions with the World Bank, DAI, UNCDF, and UNDP, supporting public finance and governance reforms in Afghanistan, Lao PDR, Nepal, Mozambique, and Timor-Leste.
-She holds a BA from Princeton University and a Masters from the Fletcher School of Law and Diplomacy.
+Before joining IBP, Sally worked as a public sector and governance specialist, focusing on public financial management, service delivery, social accountability, and capacity building.
+She has held positions with the World Bank, DAI, UNCDF, and UNDP, supporting public finance and governance reforms in Afghanistan, Lao PDR, Nepal, Mozambique, and Timor-Leste.
+Sally holds a Bachelor’s degree from Princeton University and a Master’s degree from the Fletcher School of Law and Diplomacy.

 Claire Schouten